Liking this?

 Useful for analysing product portfolio diversification.
 If you introduce this in your methodology, map the company's actual product lines onto the matrix — don't just mention it.

 The most impressive Business EEs don't just apply frameworks — they find something unexpected.
-When researching ZARA for a 32/34 essay, calculating ZARA's actual inventory turnover ratio (5.12) from Inditex's annual report revealed it was below the fast fashion industry standard of 8-12.
-That single finding — that ZARA's "speed" narrative doesn't fully hold up under the numbers — made the entire essay stand out.
+Calculating a company's financial ratios yourself from its annual report and comparing them against the industry standard can reveal that the conventional narrative about that company doesn't fully hold up under the numbers.
+A finding like that makes an essay stand out.

 Tip